ajestudillo/project/content/home/teaching.md

     certificate_url:
     date_start: '2023-09-01'
     date_end: ''
-    description: 'In this masters module, I conduct a 2-hour session on the applications of MRI in clinical, health, and forensic settings'
+    description: 'In this master’s module, I teach the applications of brain imaging techniques such as MRI and fMRI in clinical, health, and forensic settings.'
   - organization: Bournemouth University
     organization_url:
     title: 'Critically Evaluating Psychology: Past and Present (Lecturer)'